rayriffy/urami/README.md

 List of domains that allowed to use the API, this will be checked via header `Referer`

+Only affects on `NODE_ENV=production`.
 Unset this option will allow anywhere to request image from this API.

 ### ttl